marcionitao/pollingControl/README.md

-# uploadControl
+# pollingControl

-is a backend for upload/download of files what use Cloudflare R3 for management of files
+pollingControl is a backend polling app that communicates in real time via websockts.

 ## Technologies